Last Updated on June 7, 2026 by g6nhu

 Conclusion

 That’s it.
-Whichever backend you have selected will be used by HamClock.
-The process of switching from one to another will automatically clear the cache so the different backend should come into play immediately.
+The OHB backend will now be used by HamClock.
+The process of switching will automatically clear the cache so the different backend should come into play immediately.